Beyond Robertson-Schr\"odinger: A General Uncertainty Relation Unveiling Hidden Noncommutative Trade-offs: Introduction

 \paragraph*{Landscape of modern refinements.}

-Despite its wide acceptance, the Kennard--Robertson relation had little to do with the notion of measurement, which Heisenberg's earlier discourse appears to have concerned in his various examples including the famous gamma-ray microscope Gedankenexperiment.
-This realization eventually led to the proposal of several alternative formulations of uncertainty relations involving measurement (see, e.g., \cite{Arthurs1988,OZAWA2004350,Werner2004,BUSCH2007155,Miyadera2008,Watanabe2011,Branciard2013,Lee2024}), which may be collectively referred to as the measurement uncertainty relations.
+\GEN{In modern terminology, the Robertson relation is usually classified as a preparation uncertainty relation.
+It concerns the statistical uncertainty of measurement outcomes inherent in a prepared quantum state, rather than the additional error or disturbance caused by a particular measurement process.
+This distinction separates it from Heisenberg's earlier discussions, including the famous gamma-ray microscope Gedankenexperiment, where measurement limitations and disturbance played a central role.
+Uncertainty relations that explicitly address measurement error and disturbance in the spirit of Heisenberg's original discussions are usually referred to as measurement uncertainty relations, and have been extensively developed in various formulations (see, e.g., \cite{Arthurs1988,OZAWA2004350,Werner2004,BUSCH2007155,Miyadera2008,Watanabe2011,Branciard2013,Lee2024}).}

-Meanwhile, the preparation uncertainty relations, brought forth by Kennard and his contemporaries, have also seen various improvements and modifications.
-In view of the extensive literature, we shall highlight just a few salient results that are relevant to our results.
-One of the earliest contributions after Robertson's was Schr{\"o}dinger's work~\cite{Schrodinger1930}, where he proposed an improved relation
+Meanwhile, the preparation uncertainty relations, brought forth by Kennard and Robertson, have also seen various improvements and modifications.
+One of the earliest contributions was Schr{\"o}dinger's work~\cite{Schrodinger1930}, where he proposed an improved relation

+by supplementing the lower bound with the term involving the symmetric quantum covariance ${\rm Cov}_\rho(A, B) \defeq \langle \{ A, B \} \rangle_\rho/2 - \langle A \rangle_\rho \langle B \rangle_\rho$ dictated by the anticommutator \(\{A, B\} \coloneqq AB + BA\) of the observables concerned. \GEN{Thus, Schr\"odinger's refinement reveals that uncertainty trade-offs are shaped not only by the noncommutativity of observables, but also by their statistical correlation in the given state.
+Unlike the commutator term, this covariance contribution is statistical in nature and reflects a kind of uncertainty trade-off that already exists even in classical probability theory.